woznia93/Fighting-Game/README.md

-# Snake Game in C++
+# Snake Game TAS in C++

 ## Description
-This project is a simple implementation of the classic Snake game using C++.
-The game is played in the console and involves controlling a snake to eat food, which makes the snake grow longer.
-The game ends if the snake runs into itself or the walls.
-This is a script in which the game will be beaten by a TAS-like program.
+This project is a Tool-Assisted Speedrun (TAS) implementation for the classic Snake game using C++.
+The program is designed to automatically play and beat the Snake game by following a pre-determined optimal path to maximize the score without human intervention.

 ## Features
-- Console-based gameplay
+- Console-based Snake game
-- Snake grows longer as it eats food
+- Automated gameplay using a TAS algorithm
-- Game over when the snake collides with itself or the walls
+- Optimal pathfinding to maximize score
-- Simple controls using arrow keys
+- Game over detection when the snake collides with itself or the walls

 ## Requirements
 - C++ compiler (e.g., g++)